Retail Sales Tip: How to Sell Luxury Retail Without A Discount

 1. Have A Treasure Trove.
 Your salespeople must have a million ways to develop trust and sell your product.
 The one-size-fits-all approach that might work for someone working in a fast-food restaurant will not work when selling luxury goods.
 Customers who purchase luxury goods have strong personalities and are self-assured, and just like the most exclusive luxury goods, no two are ever alike.
 Before selling products, salespeople have to sell themselves as trustworthy and human.

 2. Know All The Luxury Brands.
 Whether you sell cars or cashmere, the new luxury buyer is a player; their connections, brains, talent, or looks got them their money.
-Salespeople must notice the brands that these customers are already wearing, from the Jimmy Choo shoes on her feet to the Omega Seamaster watch on his wrist.
+Salespeople must notice the brands these customers are already wearing, from the Jimmy Choo shoes on their feet to the Omega Seamaster watch on their wrists.
 Luxury customers appreciate talking to people who know the difference in feel, smell, taste, and service.
 If they don’t sense this shared appreciation, affluent customers won’t respect any advice or goodwill-building the employee has to offer, much less any suggestive selling they try to do.

 4. Know Personality Styles.
-The ancient Greeks categorized them and sales professionals trying to sell anything should know about them.
-Analyticals and Drivers are more likely to listen to your spiel about a product – though for different reasons.
+The ancient Greeks categorized them, and sales professionals trying to sell anything should know about them.
+Analyticals and Drivers are likelier to listen to your spiel about a product – though for different reasons.
 Amiables and Expressives are more likely to respond to emotions about a product or to feel understood.
 Drivers and Expressives are more likely to respond to the prestige of an item.
-Analyticals more for the technical aspects.
-Expressives may present a more “live for today” while Analyticals will want to know how timeless something is.
+Analyticals are more for the technical aspects.
+Expressives may present a more “live for today,” while Analyticals will want to know how timeless something is.
 For that reason…

 5. Have Four Versions of Stories.
-Yes, stories and product details are what make your luxury items unique but the four personalities, in conjunction with proven sales techniques, suggest you can cut the product or service details down so Drivers know why it’s the best with one important detail, Analyticals know how it’s the best and all the details, Expressives know why it’s unique to them, Amiables know how popular it is and which celebrities have endorsed it.
+Yes, stories and product details are what make your luxury items unique.
+Still, the four personalities, in conjunction with proven sales techniques, suggest you can cut the product or service details down so Drivers know why it’s the best with one important detail, Analyticals know how it’s the best, and all the details, Expressives know why it’s unique to them, Amiables know how popular it is and which celebrities have endorsed it.
 Without trust and a compelling storyline about your product, the shopper will be focused on price.

-And additionally, follow cellphone protocol.
+Additionally, follow cellphone protocol.
 Luxury customers are busy with multiple demands on their time, even when they shop.
-While a coffee house can put up a sign, “Please finish your call before ordering,” you can’t if you work in high-end stores so come up with a way to deal with the probable interruption.
+While a coffee house can put up a sign, “Please finish your call before ordering,” you can’t if you work in high-end stores, so come up with a way to deal with the probable interruption.

 A woman who used to work in a fine jewelry shop in Southern California told me, "I never sold a luxury watch for less than 25% off its price."